 A measure of the losses in a capacitor expressed as the ratio of the E.S.R. of a capacitor to its reactance at a specific frequency and temperature.

-The maximum voltage rise (or discharge) time a capacitor can withstand being damaged.
+The maximum voltage rise or dischargein a given period of time, a capacitor can withstand without being damaged.